edosedgar/stm32f0_ARM/README.md

 sudo make install
 ```

-For some reason, the supplementary library is often not installed correctly,
+For some reason, the supplementary library might not be installed automatically,
-thus Linux users should move the library manually.
+thus **Linux** users should move the library manually to the system directory.

 ```
-sudo cp libusb.so.1 /usr/lib/
+sudo cp libstlink.so.1 /usr/lib/
 ```

 Stlink installation requires cmake, so if you don't have one: